What is Soya Lecithin?

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-Before using lecithin, talk to your healthcare provider.
-You may not be able to use lecithin if you have certain medical conditions.
+Before using Soya Lecithin, talk to your healthcare provider.
+You may not be able to use Soya Lecithin if you have certain medical conditions.

 Do not give any herbal/health supplement to a child without medical advice.